Human Services Victoria

 HDAA’s network of Assessors in Victoria have worked with service providers state-wide providing assessment and certification to the HSS since their introduction in 2012, and prior to that with the previous Standards (SDSV) since the initial pilot back in 2009.

-The HSS program enables the standards and independent review process to be used in three service areas: children, youth and family services, homelessness services and disability services.
-In addition some disability service providers approved by the National Disability Insurance Agency (NDIA) to deliver National Disability Insurance Scheme (NDIS) services, and who are registered with DHHS, are required to achieve certification to the HSS and a governance standard.
+The HSS program enables the standards and independent review process to be used in three service areas: child protection and family services, homelessness services and disability services.
+In addition some disability service providers registered to deliver NDIS services in Victoria and who are registered with DHHS, are required to achieve certification to the HSS and a governance standard.

 HDAA can offer Human Service organisations a choice of DHHS approved governance standards including: